-Whether an old airframe is on the edge of retirement or a brand-new jet, a robust logistics chain, and parts supply are paramount.
+Whether an airframe is on the edge of retirement or fresh off the assembly line, sustainment is vital to a long and fortuitous lifespan.

-Greenwood Aerospace is your leader in government procurement, aircraft and parts storage and distribution, and military and defense contracting.
-Our expertise and services include the following:
+Greenwood Aerospace is your leader in aircraft sustainment, government procurement, aircraft and parts storage and distribution, and more.
+We extend our expert sustainment and support services to all types of airframes, including:

 What is Aircraft Sustainment?